utelecon/utelecon.github.io/src/pages/en/itc_lms/lecturers/index.md

   - /en/lms_lecturers/timetable
 ---

-In ITC-LMS, each subject curred out on the term or the semester is called a "course."
+In ITC-LMS, each subject carried out in a term or a semester is called a "course."
 You would be using course functions in most cases of using ITC-LMS.

 When you use ITC-LMS in class, all subjects registered for UTAS are automatically registered as ITC-LMS courses.
 Other subjects or seminars are required to apply via <a href="https://www.ecc.u-tokyo.ac.jp/itc-lms/" target="_blank"> ECCS website</a>, in order for you to use ITC-LMS.